vistaprint/terraform-newrelic-kubernetes-integration/README.md

 1) Using gcloud console, set the correct cluster kubectl config see https://cloud.google.com/sdk/gcloud/reference/container/clusters/get-credentials (this will be used by terraform to deploy the infrastructure)
 2) Generate google service account credentials (need to have a Kubernetes role + IAM Create role)
 3) Run `terraform init`
 4) Run `terraform apply`.
-This will deploy the resources outline in the terraform file
+This will deploy the resources outlined in the terraform file

 # Variables